 Vendor Room open (9:45 PM - 10:30 PM, Atlantis 1 & 2)

 Registration will be open from 8:30 AM - 1:30 PM (Atlantis foyer)

 Presentations will be organized into three tracks from which participants can pick and choose.
 All banquet registrants will gather Saturday evening for a special keynote presentation from five-time astronaut Dr. Scott Parazynski.
 In addition to having flown model rockets as a youth, Dr. Parazynski is the only human to have both flown into space and stood on the summit of Mount Everest.
 He is the author of the book "The Sky Below: A True Story of Summits, Space, and Speed," published by Little A Books.

-The new National Rocketry Competition program: Glenn Feveryear
+The New National Rocketry Competition Program: Glenn Feveryear (3:45 PM - 4:35 PM, Atlantis 3)

 High Power Rocketry

 Next Generation Completely Non-pyrotechnic Dual Deployment: John Beans (9:00 AM - 9:50 AM, Gemini 1 & 2)